Placeholder-Software/wasmbox/docs/advanced/asyncify.md

 ## Error Handling

 Wasmbox supports two types of error handling: [exceptions and results](./../reference/code/codegeneration.md#trap-handling), both are supported by async wasm.
-If results are in use then the `Future<T>` will return the result container from `TryComplete`.
-If exceptions are in use then the exception will be **thrown** when `TryComplete` is called.
+If results are in use then the `Future<T>` will return the result container from `TryGetResult`.
+If exceptions are in use then the exception will be **thrown** when `TryGetResult` is called.

 ## Unity Job System